 Life after The Guild

-Life after The Guild may include a full-time day program, services from adult agencies, adult residential services, supported living arrangements or less-restrictive environments.
+Life after The Guild may include a full-time day program, services from adult organizations, adult residential services, supported living arrangements or less-restrictive environments.

 The Guild strives to have students’ transition goals be based on their strengths, preferences, interests and needed levels of support.